MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 ### efifix

-This action can be used to reinstall the required software to boot from a GEN2 VM and regenerate the *grub.cfg* file.
+This action can be used to reinstall the required software to boot from a GEN2 VM.
+The *grub.cfg* file is also regenerated.

 ## How to use ALAR